David Barton starts out by saying:

 What Barton fails to recognize regarding his two-column mindset is that it is woefully out of date.
 He would have been better informed if he had kept up with my blogs, where I have notified the reader that both Donald Kennon of USCHS (see my 1/19/2009 blog) and the Library of Congress (see my 12/14/2010 blog) have moved over into the them-people column.
 He could also have learned from other sources that Charlene B. Bickford, Director of the First Federal Congress Project, George Washington University (see Newdow v.
 Roberts, Appendix G, and Edward Lengel, editor-in-chief of The Papers of George Washington, University of Virginia, (see 3/21/2011 NY Times Books of the Times) are squarely in the them-people column.

 Barton continues by taking pot-shots at Newdow's lawsuit whichever way he can.
 He brings out a cavalcade of states whose colonial regulations, original state constitutions, and "legal requirements for [religious test] oath-taking specifically stipulated that “So help me God!” be part of the official oath of all legal process, whether the oaths were taken by elected officials, appointed judges, jurors, or witnesses in a court of law."
 What Barton doesn't mention is that not all of the original thirteen states took it for granted that an obligatory acknowledgement of God was a necessary religious test for public office.
 In deed, some states made a special allowance for religious dissenters, like the Quakers, who strongly objected to swearing an oath, and then others who, even more strenuously, objected to include the "irreverent" non-biblical phrase, "So help me God."
-Furthermore, what's obscured by Barton's blindspot is the fact that the 1776 Virginia Constitution was the only state constitution, which, not only, did not mandate a religious test oath, but didn't even mandate an oath for public office.
+Furthermore, what's obscured by Barton's blindspot is the fact that the 1776 Virginia Constitution was the only state constitution, which, not only, declared "all men are equally entitled the free exercise of religion, according to the dictates of conscience," but also had no religious test for public office.
 Consequently, it can't be too surprising that the delegates to the 1787 Constitutional Convention, with George Washington presiding, and with Madison promoting the Virginia Plan, produced a document that failed to mention "God" either as part of the presidential oath, or in any other instance, and specified that "no religious test shall ever be required as a qualification to any office or public trust under the United States."

 Now, with this background in mind, let's go back to where Barton describes Washington's swearing-in ceremony: